sagemath/sagewiki_to_gh-2022-10-10/gsoc08notebook.md

 = Google Summer of Code 2008 Sage Project Idea: The Sage Notebook =

 [http://sagemath.org Sage] is a unified open source mathematics software environment that provides a viable free open source alternative to
 Magma, Maple, Mathematica, and Matlab.
-Try the notebook [https://sagenb.org online right now].
+Try the notebook [https://sagenb.org online right now]; also, come chat with us at #sage-devel on irc.freenode.net.

 '''Requirements:''' This project requires Python and Javascript coding skills, and a solid understanding of AJAX programming.